 Wondering what type of backpack you should bring?
 Click here to see our top 5 picks.

-Ohhhhh American food.
 Right now you're probably so excited to try authentic, local, REAL cuisine from your country.
-And you should be!
 But after a month or so of eating the authentic food you're probably going to be longing for a bowl of mac and cheese.
 Maybe you didn't like mac and cheese before, but trust me you're suddenly going to NEED it.
-You're going to go down to the cafeteria after a couple weeks living in China and think to yourself, if they serve fish and soggy cabbage one more time I'm going to throw my tray back at the cafeteria lady.
+You're going to go down to the cafeteria after a couple weeks living in China and think to yourself, if they serve fish and cabbage one more time I'm going to lose it.

-Do yourself a favor and bring something that you're familiar with for those days when you just need some comfort food.
-You might not have an extensive kitchen at your home so bring easy things.
+Do yourself a favor and bring something that you're familiar with for those days when you need some comfort food.
 It's good to bring "just add water" such as hot chocolate, easy mac, and oatmeal and other light weight comfort foods.
-Consider bringing seasoning packets from ramen and purchasing noodles at the store there to save space.
 You can buy peanut butter in a lot of places, but it will be expensive.
 Bring candy or snacks that you can share with your friends that you meet abroad.
-Just go ahead and make room for those Swedish Fish okay?
+Just go ahead and make room for those Swedish Fish, okay?

-**We also HIGHLY recommend carrying either your ISIC insurance card (if you purchase one) or a student ID.
+**We also HIGHLY recommend carrying either your ISIC insurance card (if you purchase one) or a student ID everywhere you go.
 Both can generally be used where student discounts are offered.....which is SO MANY PLACES.